Morbidity and mortality in patients with malignancies are increased by viral infections.

-Most viral infections in patients with haematologic malignancies or solid tumours result from reactivation of asymptomatic latent infections, predominantly of herpes viruses, such as herpes simplex virus (HSV) and varicella zoster virus (VZV).
+Most viral infections in patients with haematologic malignancies, solid tumours or undergoing BMT result from reactivation of asymptomatic latent infections, predominantly of herpes viruses, such as herpes simplex virus (HSV) and varicella zoster virus (VZV).

 Herpes simplex virus (HSV)

 Herpes simplex virus is an important pathogen in patients who develop neutropenia and mucositis.
-HSV infections are primarily reactivation of latent virus.
+HSV infections are primarily reactivation of the latent virus.
 The presence of latent HSV can be determined by pre-treatment HSV serology.
-Reactivation and infections with HSV occur in 60 to 80% of blood and marrow transplant (BMT) recipients and in unprophylaxed patients with acute leukaemia undergoing induction or re-induction therapy who are seropositive for HSVr.
-HSV seronegative patients, including those who receive a BMT from a HSV seropositive donor, do not require prophylaxis.r Once a patient has had an HSV reactivation infection requiring treatment, it is recommended that HSV prophylaxis be administered during all future episodes of neutropenia induced by cytotoxic therapy.
+Reactivation and infections with HSV occur in 60 to 80% of BMT recipients and in acute leukaemia patients with no primary HSV prophylaxis undergoing induction or re-induction therapy who are seropositive for HSV.r HSV seronegative patients, including those who receive a BMT from a HSV seropositive donor, do not require prophylaxis.r Once a patient has had a HSV reactivation infection requiring treatment, it is recommended that HSV prophylaxis be administered during all future active antineoplastic treatment and episodes of neutropenia induced by treatment.r

 Varicella zoster virus (VZV)

 The principle risk factor for VZV is impaired cellular immunity.
-In allogeneic BMT recipients with a history of VZV infection without antiviral prophylaxis, about 30% have VZV disease after reactivation.
+In allogeneic BMT recipients with a history of VZV infection, about 30% without antiviral prophylaxis have VZV disease reactivation.
 VZV seropositive patients pre transplant should receive prophylaxis for at least 12 months post allogeneic transplant, as this has been shown to significantly decrease the incidence of VZV disease compared to placebo (5% vs. 26% respectively).r Continuation of prophylaxis beyond this time is recommended in patients with chronic graft versus host disease (cGvHD) who continue on immunosuppression.
 Prophylaxis may be discontinued when CD4 counts are greater than 200 cells/microL and immunosuppressive therapy ceased.